The One Thing We May Really Want to Research

 What we cannot instantly tell, however, is that needed research does not mean to just ask leading surface questions like, “do you believe that you’re sick?” (“duh”), but that it should go beyond, far beyond—beyond in a well standardized fashion with 100, 200, 500 questions aimed at understanding people’s overall look at life.

-That is, now, why we need a great two-part study: The first part to find out people’s beliefs about life in general and their own life, and those about their families, their society, their profession; the second part to find out how they think about the object of study, like what they believe about health, their own health, ways to recover, or what they believe about success, their own success, and ways to become successful, or about law, their own conduct, and ways to adjust in society,—and so on.
+That is, now, why we need a great two-part study: The first part to find out people’s beliefs about life in general and their own life, as well as beliefs about their families, their society, their profession; the second part to find out how they think about the object of study, like what they believe about health, their own health, ways to recover, or what they believe about success, their own success, and ways to become successful, or about law, their own conduct, and ways to adjust in society,—and so on.

 These two parts, of course, will need to be thought out most carefully; to catch patterns in the data we’ll need to ask a great many questions, too, though the questionnaire should still be as brief as possible not to overwhelm and deter.
 For the setup, I strongly recommend to have the study guided by philosophers of science or, indeed, metaphysicists, for what the theory says will touch on our overall world views, and for philosophers seem to be least biased; and the study should of course always be prepared in collaboration with experts in respective fields.